biopython/biopython.github.io/wiki/Contributing.md

     lowercasemungedtogether style, depending on your preferences and the length of the variable.
--   \_single\_leading\_underscores to indicate internal functions or classes that shouldn't be called directly be a user.
+-   \_single\_leading\_underscores to indicate internal functions or classes that shouldn't be called directly by a user.
 -   Tabs are bad.
 Most people in the Python community now dislike tabs and instead prefer using 4 spaces for indentation.
 Most editors can help you take care of this (Emacs python-mode uses the 4 space rule,